-Request more information or ask questions about the PsyD program
+Request more information or ask questions about the Psy.D. program

 Clinical Psychology (Psy.D.)
 Program Mission

-The primary mission of the Clinical Psychology (Psy.D.)
-Program at Marshall University is to train doctoral-level psychologists who are highly-skilled generalists.
-Training within the program will foster an appreciation for the importance of critical inquiry at all levels of clinical practice.
-The program will also foster the value and practice of engaging in life-long learning.
-There is a specific emphasis on developing a sensitivity to the needs of rural and underserved people.
+Training within the program fosters an appreciation for the importance of critical inquiry at all levels of clinical practice and fosters the practice.
+Therefore, the program will foster the value and practice of continued professional development through engagement in life-long learning.

 Accreditation: The program is accredited by the American Psychological Association Commission on Accreditation 750 First St. NE, Washington, DC 20002-4242 Telephone: (800) 374-2721; (202) 336-5500 Email: apaaccred@apa.org.